-Bank Hapoalim Carpet was hand-woven in Afghanistan over the course of a year and was then smuggled into Israel, due to the lack of diplomatic relations between the countries.
-The carpet is accompanied by an interactive app and a documentary video.
+Bank Hapoalim Carpet was hand-woven in Afghanistan over the course of a year and then smuggled into Israel, due to the lack of diplomatic relations between the countries.
+The large-scale carpet, mounted on a wall, is accompanied by an interactive app and a documentary video

-Tapestry is a traditional european technique that was used to document royals and often depicted hunting scenes.
-Based on an article published in the New York Times in 1902, this project uses western aristocratic medium to portray a modern-day hunting scene of a black hero: A young panther who escaped the Bronx Zoo, evaded a police pursuit, dove into the Bronx River and swam to his freedom.
+Tapestry is a traditional European technique that was used to document royals and often depict hunting scenes.
+Based on an article published in The New York Times in 1902, the project uses this aristocratic medium to portray a modern-day hunting scene of a black hero: a young panther who escaped the Bronx Zoo, evaded a police pursuit, dove into the Bronx River and swam to his freedom.

-Ethiopian Curtain of the Ark features a model of the Ark of the Covenant, wrapped in an Ethiopian embroidered fabric, and a complementary video.
-The project revolves around the Ethiopian version of the biblical encounter between queen of Sheba and king Solomon.
+Ethiopian Curtain of the Ark features a model of the Ark of the Covenant wrapped in an Ethiopian embroidered fabric, and a complementary video.
+The project revolves around the Ethiopian version of the biblical encounter between the Queen of Sheba and King Solomon, as it was told in Kebra Nagast—an epic Ethiopian story.

 The installation imitates an ethnographic artifact and formal display modes, which are common in folk museums.
-The project's first display in a contemporary art museum, was followed by participating in an ethnographic exhibition of Ethiopian artifacts.
+The project's first display at the Herzliya Museum of Contemporary Art was followed by participating in an ethnographic exhibition of Ethiopian artifacts.
 Walking a tightrope between these two worlds, the project raises questions about cultural appropriation and subverts the notion of authenticity.

 The project is based on a common legend about the sultan Saladin, who fell ill and the only one who was able to cure him was Maimonides.
 As a thank you gift, Saladin gave Maimonides a jalabiya and a 1000 dinar banknote.